Beatrice Wood was a Heavy-Weight Artist & Thinker that Creatives Like Us Can Learn From.

 “That’s why so many of them lead unconventional lives or push at the limits in their work.

-Beatrice Wood’s life and work embody that desire, from her rebellious teenager years to the very end, she made it clear that she was going to live and create work on her terms.
+Beatrice Wood’s life and work embody that desire, from her rebellious teenage years to the very end, she made it clear that she was going to live and create work on her terms.

 Beatrice Wood Life Lesson 2